fastly/fastly-rails/README.md

 This plugin does three main things:
 - Provides instance and class methods on ActiveRecord objects to help with surrogate keys, including purging
-- Sets up Cache-Control and Surrogate-Control response headers
+- Provides helpers to set Cache-Control and Surrogate-Control response headers
 - Provides a controller helper method to set surrogate keys on responses

 If you're not familiar with Fastly Surrogate Keys, you might want to check out [API Caching](http://www.fastly.com/blog/api-caching-part-1) and [Fastly Surrogate Keys](http://www.fastly.com/blog/surrogate-keys-part-1) for a primer.